Catholic peace traditions: Christians in the Roman Army

 St. Paul wrote, "Let every person be subordinate to the higher authorities, for there is no authority except from God, and those that exist have been established by God. ...
 This is why you also pay taxes, for the authorities are ministers of God, devoting themselves to this very thing.
 Pay to all their dues, taxes to whom taxes are due, toll to whom toll is due, respect to whom respect is due, honor to whom honor is due."

 The early Christian church believed that Christians should not take up arms in any war, and so struggled attempting to balance the obligation to be a good citizen and the question of whether it was permissible to take up arms to defend one's country.
 There developed a gap between the reasoning of the moral theorists and the practice of the private citizen.

 As early as second century, Christians began to participate in Roman military, police, and government in large numbers.
 Military service was one way available to make a living, and on the borders of the empire there was a need to defend against barbarian incursions.
 As the army came to take on duties more in the line of police work: traffic and customs control, firefighting, the apprehension of criminals and bandits, maintaining the peace, quelling street brawls, and performing the roles of engineering, clearance, and other works of building for which the Roman army was well known, this choice became less problematic.
 The numbers of soldiers that came to be counted among the later martyrs indicates that many Christians served in the military, despite their abhorrence of war.

 From about the middle of the second century, officers in the Roman army were expected to participate in the Imperial Cult and sacrifice to the emperor.
 During the reign of Diocletian this obligation was extended to the lower ranks, as a test for those suspected of being Christian.
 Christians were therefore counseled not to enlist so as to avoid needless blood guilt and the risk of idolatry, but should nonetheless continue to pray for the civil authorities.

 Among the better-known soldier saints are Saint Marinus, Marcellus of Tangier, and Maximilian of Tebessa, and Martin of Tours.

 Martyrdom as non-violent protest

-Persecutions were sporadic and the third century, largely local.
+Persecutions were sporadic and in the third century, largely local.
 By and large the Roman government didn't pay much attention to Christianity.